Investing

 (877) 658-9473inspire@inspireinvesting.com

-Long-Term Capital Market Assumptions & Strategic Portfolio Allocations, 2025
+Long-Term Capital Market Assumptions and Strategic Portfolio Allocations, 2025

 Investing

-Long-Term Capital Market Assumptions & Strategic Portfolio Allocations, 2025
+Long-Term Capital Market Assumptions and Strategic Portfolio Allocations, 2025

 Each year, the Inspire Investment Management Team analyzes historical return, risk, and correlation statistics for different asset classes and then formulate assumptions based on current market conditions.